Continuous-variable gate teleportation and bosonic-code error correction: Derivation of the gates for rotated homodyne measurements

-Note that the teleported gate is on the top wire here due to the beamsplitter orientation in the state, Eq.~\eqref{conjugatemeasurementstate}.
+Note that the teleported gate is on the top wire here due to the beam splitter orientation in the state, Eq.~\eqref{conjugatemeasurementstate}.
 Bouncing all the operators to the top wire using rules described in Eqs.~\eqref{scrivauto:89} and \eqref{dispbounce}, and then combining the two displacements reduces this to